Find Us on

 The brain is a very important organ within the body and therefore it has a lot of power.
 If you think that you are hungry it may very well be something else.
 Are you eating out of an emotional reaction?
 Are you eating because you are bored?
 Are you eating because you feel upset, frustrated, anxious, or fearful?

-Many people mistake the signals that the brain sends for hunger when really it’s not hunger at all.
+Many people mistake the signals that the brain sends for hunger when really itβs not hunger at all.
 You may be hungry or you may just be bored and mistake that for hunger.
-This is common and it takes awhile to get used to but you have to learn to listen to your body.
-Your brain will follow suit and in no time you will learn to understand the hunger is something entirely different.
+This is common and it takes a while to get used to, but you have to learn to listen to your body.
+Your brain will follow suit and in no time you will learn to understand when feelings formerly associated with hunger are caused by something entirely different.
 Work with your brain and not against it and you will have smooth sailing on a new diet plan!

 Syl